We want to help all our readers be rid of this feeling and to be able to leap into February with energy and positivity.

 Tip #02 - Book a Holiday

 Research has proved that researching and booking a holiday is great way to cheer oneself up.
 It is natural for a holiday to cheer you up, as it allows you the time to rest, relax and to do what you want.
 Psychologists believe that even the process of booking a holiday provides instant gratification which is not surprising because as soon as the holiday is booked you can start looking forward to it and this form of excitement releases endorphins that will make you feel happier.
 So the only question left to answer is where do you want to go on holiday?
-Will it be Asia and the Middle East, Africa, Europe or somewhere in the Americas?
+Will it be Asia, the Middle East, Africa, Europe, South America or North & Central America?

 Tip #03 - Exercise regularly

 It is common knowledge that exercise makes one happier.
 The reason for this is that a chemical called Phenylacetic acid is produced in our bodies when we exercise.
 This chemical is responsible physical energy, mood and attention.
 This can sound daunting to those of us who do not normally exercise, or even those of us who like to think that we do but that we have ‘fallen of the wagon’ over Christmas.
 The upside in this situation is that merely 20 minutes of exercise is proven to have notable rewards.
 So do not be put off, this is achievable.
 Imaginative traveller offer a variety of holidays that involve exercise, why not chose a theme to suit you?